crystaldb/autodba/README.md

   - For Google Cloud `gcp_pubsub_subscription` use the Pub/Sub subscription that we created in the previous section.

-  - For Google Cloud SQL, you need to follow [these instructions](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy#install) to install cloud-sql-proxy (if your database is not directly accessible from this machine).
+  - For Google Cloud SQL, you need to follow [these instructions](https://cloud.google.com/sql/docs/postgres/connect-auth-proxy#install) to install cloud-sql-proxy on your GCE instance (if your database is not directly accessible from this machine).
 Then, you need to:
     - Run the proxy: `./cloud-sql-proxy --port <YOUR_PROXIED_DB_PORT> <YOUR_GCP_PROJECT_ID>:<YOUR_GCP_CLOUDSQL_INSTANCE_ID> &`.
     - Then, in the configuration file (`autodba.conf`), you should set `db_host = localhost`, and `db_port = <YOUR_PROXIED_DB_PORT>`.
+    - You'll want to set up the proxy to run as a service on startup.

+#### Install the Collector:

 4. Run the `install.sh` script to install AutoDBA Collector.